-Because I thought of apples as the Tom Hanks of the nutrition world — wholesome and solidly good — I would never have thought they were causing the bloat and distention I had been trying to beat for a while.
+I would never have guessed apples could have been causing the bloat and distention I had been trying to beat.
 After cutting out all dairy, wine (very hard for me), meat, and sugar for two weeks, and still, my stomach was bloated, I was stumped.
 So I consulted Dr. Google.
 I eventually found articles about FODMAPs, which led me to the apple information.
 I stopped eating them and after just 3 days off apples, I began to feel better.
 Ahhh.

 So what the heck are FODMAPs?

 FODMAPs is short for fermentable oligo-, di-, monosaccharides, and polyols.
 These are a collection of short-chain carbohydrates found in foods that cause liquid and gas in the small and large intestines.
 The main food groups of FODMAPs are:

 - Oligosaccharides: Wheat, rye, legumes and various fruits and vegetables, such as garlic and onions.

 - Disaccharides: Milk, yogurt and soft cheese.
 Lactose is the main carb.

 - Monosaccharides: Various fruit including figs and mangoes, and sweeteners such as honey and agave nectar.
 Fructose is the main carb.

 - Polyols: Certain fruits and vegetables including blackberries and lychee, as well as some low-calorie sweeteners like those in sugar-free gum.